 When would I use it?

 Marionette combines a gecko component (the Marionette server) with an outside component (the Marionette client), which drives the tests.
-To use Marionette you must get a Marionette-enabled build, and then download a Marionette client or use the in-tree client.
+Marionette ships with Firefox and Firefox OS, and to use it you will need to download a Marionette client or use the in-tree client.

 - Download and setup the Marionette Python client